-Governance, as the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.
+- Governance, as the actions, processes, traditions and institutions by which authority is exercised and decisions are taken and implemented.

-Risk governance: the application of governance principles to the identification, assessment, management and communication of risks.
+- Risk governance, as the application of governance principles to the identification, assessment, management and communication of risks.

 These concepts provide the foundation for IRGC’s work, which involves developing frameworks and guidelines, and adapting them to help respond to particular policy challenges.
 Read more about the full range of our activities on our website.
 Some of our key publications are highlighted in the list below.